Catharina lives in Auckland where she reads, writes, walks and sometimes teaches.

 a graduate of Victoria University, Massey University, the Ecole National Superieure des Beaux Arts and the Ecole du Louvre.
 Her international museum work includes the Science Museum in Oxford and The National Gallery of Zimbabwe.
 She has served on many arts governance and advisory boards and has been invited to judge numerous art awards both in New Zealand and overseas.

-Jess Scott is currently completing her Masters of Journalism at Massey University.
+Jess is currently completing her Masters of Journalism at Massey University.
 She is a Wellington-dwelling writer and vintage clothing enthusiast.
 She enjoys experimental cinema, pop surrealism and discovering the work of emerging artists.
 Sometimes she wishes she went to art school.